mlrun/mlrun/docs/runtimes/using-functions.md

 - `to_dict()`, `to_yaml()`, `to_json()` &mdash; converts the run object to a dictionary, YAML, or JSON format (respectively).

-<br>Wיen integrated with the MLOps Platform, you can view the job details, logs, and artifacts in the UI.
+<br>When integrated with the MLOps Platform, you can view the job details, logs, and artifacts in the UI.
 When you first open the **Monitor
 Jobs** tab it displays the last jobs that ran and their data.
 Click a job name to view its run history, and click a run to view more of the run's data.